 Create the conditions for the development of fair and effective competition by encouraging agreements between regulators and operators.

-Instigate additional competition in the telecom sub-sectors, taking into account its significant impact on increasing availability and affordability of various services in both rural and urban areas.
+Instigate additional competition in the telecom sub-sectors, taking into account its significant impact on increasing availability and affordability of various telecommunication services in both rural and urban areas.

 Promote competition policies, such as securing fair competition condition among entities, that enable for all users to use inexpensive and high-speed broadband environment

-Create an enabling environment that attracts investment, promotes innovation and fosters entrepreneurship to advance and continue the affordability of the Internet, taking into account that an essential factor in this enabling environment is the deployment of broadband infrastructure.
+Create an enabling environment that attracts investment, promotes innovation and fosters entrepreneurship to advance and continue the affordability of the acess to Internet, taking into account that an essential factor in this enabling environment is the deployment of broadband infrastructure.

 Accept that market solutions not always result in the rollout of sufficient infrastructure, and in some economies, government intervention of some form may be required for some portions of the infrastructure.